molofgarb/ytdl-GUI/README.md

 ## Build from Source

 1. Clone the repository.
 2. Install python and pip.
-Use pip to install PyInstaller.
+3. Use pip to install PyInstaller.
+4. Install Tkinter.
 3. Install npm and use npm to install markdown-to-html.
 4. Run make on the parent directory.